Baby Acne: Causes, Symptoms, And Treatment

 But if it is persistent and does not disappear after a few weeks, then it is best that you consult your baby’s pediatrician.
 They are the right people to know if your baby’s acne needs medication or not.

-Do not confuse infantile acne with baby acne.
-Infantile acne is different form baby acne.
 Infantile acne appears as open comedones or blackheads, cysts, or nodules.
-Baby acne can disappear after a few weeks, but infantile acne may be present in your baby up to 2 years.
+Neonatal acne can disappear after a few weeks, but infantile acne may be present in your baby up to 2 years.
 In some cases, it may even still be visible until early puberty.

 Conditions Which Resemble Baby Acne

-There are several conditions among babies which may resemble baby acne.
-Below are several of those skin conditions in babies which may be mistaken as baby acne.
+Below are several of those skin conditions in babies which may be mistaken as neonatal acne.

 Chickenpox is caused by a virus called varicella-zoster.
 It appears as blister-like spots and pimples and is often accompanied by itching, fever, and tiredness.
 This skin disease is contagious.